in

 Follow the same process as the water and vinegar solution by leaving the paste on the surface for a few minutes before rubbing and rinsing everything off.

-Hydrogen peroxide and baking soda: You can use both baking soda and hydrogen peroxide in small amounts because using them in large quantities can lead your dark grout to become lighter and have stains.
+Hydrogen peroxide and baking soda: You can use both baking soda and hydrogen peroxide in small amounts because using them in large quantities can lead your dark sealant to become lighter and have stains.

-Water, baking soda, and dish detergent solution: The combination of these elements can be a wonderful cleaning product for your grout, along with their anti-fungal components that can make the cleaning task even more successful.
+Water, baking soda, and dish detergent solution: The combination of these elements can be a wonderful cleaning product for your sealant, along with their anti-fungal components that can make the cleaning task even more successful.

 See more related content in our article about full tile bathroom wall designs on this page.